a-shevlin/Vendor.Solution/README.md

 ## Description

 _This web app allows the user to track vendors that purchase goods from Pierre's bakery and orders that belong to those vendors.
-This is accomplished using `Vendor` and `Order` classes and controlled from `TrackController`._
+This is accomplished using `Vendor` and `Order` classes and controlled from `OrderController` and `VendorController`._

 ---
 ## Setup/Installation Requirements